 Step 2: Upload copies of the following to the FACTS Grant & Aid online application site.

 - Signed copy of your family’s most current federal income tax returns (all forms and schedules)

 - All additional business expense and income-related tax forms (if applicable)

 Step 3 (optional): Letters providing additional financial information are always welcome.
 All information submitted to St. Mark’s Financial Aid Office is held in the strictest confidence.

 In the case of separation or divorce, the assets of all parents are taken into consideration.
-Both custodial and non-custodial parents must complete a Parent Financial Statement and submit the necessary documentation.
+Both custodial and non-custodial parents must complete a FACTS Grant & Aid application and submit the necessary documentation.